Sexual Assault and Sexual Harassment (SASH) Prevention and Response Policy

 - Step 1 – Record and Contact

-- Where a report is made to a First Responder, the First Responder, as the first point of contact, will listen to the Complainant, provide assistance with lodging a formal report and provide advice on available support services.
+- Where a report is made to a First Responder, the First Responder will listen to the Complainant, provide assistance with lodging a formal report for investigation by the AC SASH Taskforce and provide advice on available support services.

-- The Complainant may also provide a written report by completing the confidential online Sexual Assault/Sexual Harassment Incident Form available on the website, instead of contacting a First Responder first.
+- Where a report is made in writing via the confidential online Sexual Assault/Sexual Harassment (SASH) Incident Form instead of contacting a First Responder first, the Complainant will be contacted by a member of the AC SASH Taskforce.

-- the Complainant provides contact information, an AC SASH Officer will contact them.
+- If the Complainant provides contact information, a member of the AC SASH Taskforce will contact them.

 - This report is not linked with other AC systems and does not impact on the Complainant’s academic standing or immigration status (for international students).